-In the meantime, back to the recipe.
-This was the first time I used a silicone cake pan and I love it!
-The cake baked evenly and it came out of the pan so easily.
+This was the first time I used silicone cake pans and I love them!
+The cakes baked evenly and came out of the pan so easily.
 You will need 3 (8″) cake pans for this recipe.
 Spray the pans with non-stick cooking spray, then divide the batter evenly into the 3 prepared pans.
 Bake the cakes at 350°F for 20-25 minutes.
 Let cool.

 Make your mint buttercream (recipe follows) and spread a healthy amount between each layer.
 (I just said the word healthy and buttercream in the same sentence.
 Ha!
 Everything in moderation, people.)